particle-iot/docs/src/content/hardware/ethernet/ethernet.md

 Particle Gen 3 devices including the Argon, Boron, and B Series SoM have the ability to use Ethernet.

 For the Feather form-factor devices (Argon, Boron) this is typically done using the [Ethernet FeatherWing](/reference/datasheets/accessories/gen3-accessories/#ethernet-featherwing).
+If using the [Adafruit Ethernet Featherwing](https://www.adafruit.com/product/3201), follow the instructions [here](/hardware/ethernet/ethernet/#adafruit-featherwing).

 For the B Series SoM devices (B404, B402, B524, B523), the [B Series Evaluation Board](/reference/datasheets/b-series/b-series-eval-board/) includes Ethernet.
 You can also use the same Wiznet W5500 chip on your own custom base board for the B Series SoM.